Onboarding

 2. Deliver the signing experience

-The signer receives a secure email invitation to review and sign the application.
+The merchant signer receives a secure email invitation to review and sign the application.

 The email content and delivery behavior are handled by Bead and its provider.